- inspect the field/nets

-(a) The referee awards a new throw-in to the opposing team.
+(a) The referee awards a new throw-in to the same team.

-(c) The referee orders the throw-in to be retaken by the same team.
+(c) The referee awards a new throw-in, to be taken by a player from the opposing team.

-(d) The referee cautions the player for delaying the restart of play.
-The throw-in is retaken by the same team.
+(d) The referee cautions the player and awards a new throw-in to the same team.